tholman/generative-artistry/content/tutorials/piet-mondrian.md

 {{< / highlight >}}
 </div>

-There's a bit going on here, including some cheeky little tricks"
+There's a bit going on here, including some cheeky little tricks.

 - `const { x, y } = coordinates` is extracting the `x` and `y` variables out of the object we're passing, eg `{x: 160}` or `{y: 160}`
 - We're looping backwards through the squares with `(var i = squares.length - 1; i >= 0; i--)` this is because we're taking elements **out** of the loop (and replacing them with 2 squares), looping backwards means the order will stay the same, and the new items won't be split again.